HackZy01/eos-compilation/README.md

 This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian and Arch based distros!

-Tested on
+Tested on:

-Debian based distros; Elementary OS, Zorin OS 15, Linux Mint Debian Edition, Arch based distros: EndeavourOS
+Debian based distros: Elementary OS, Zorin OS 15, Linux Mint Debian Edition, Arch based distros: EndeavourOS

 to run this sript do (terminal in the same directory as script):